• Buy From Us

 When you are in a dependent or trauma-bonded relationship, it can become normal for you to push your negative feelings aside to resolve conflicts and appease your partner.
 Don’t try to run or avoid your feelings, but rather try to identify them at the moment and take steps to address them immediately.
 By acknowledging your feelings, you are showing that you recognize and care about the way the dynamics in your trauma bond impact your emotions and mood.

 Once you identify your feelings and accept them, you can begin to work towards moving forward for yourself.
-It can be hard to move on from a trauma bond right away, but allowing yourself to feel your feelings will give a clearer picture of the impact of the relationship, and may motivate you to put yourself first.
+It can be hard to move on from a trauma bond right away, but allowing yourself to feel your feelings will give a clearer picture of the impact of the relationship and may motivate you to put yourself first.

 #3.
 Be Kind To Yourself